 Did you know this abandoned limestone quarry in southern Indiana provided the stone to erect the Empire State Building?
 A large number of iconic American structures are made out of Indiana limestone, including the Empire State Building, the Washington National Cathedral, the Pentagon, and 35 of the 50 current state capitol buildings.
 The deepness of these pools and minerals from the limestone foundation gives the water an aquamarine color, which is just amazingly beautiful.

-Important Information: Note that this is private property and if you’re caught here you may be scolded by a grumpy man in a hard hat.
-As of July 2017, there are now signs that read, “No Trespassing.
+Important Information: Note that this is private property, and if you’re caught here, you may be scolded by a grumpy man in a hard hat.
+As of July 2017, signs now read, “No Trespassing.
 Live Ammunition In Use.”
 To reach the quarry, you will have to follow these exact directions.
 Starting at the Dollar General in Oolitic, (seriously!
 Ha) you’ll want to take the highway heading out.
-Driving down you’ll see a church.
+Driving down, you’ll see a church.
 Take a left at the Church.
 Take this road all the way down past the brewery.
 At the end of the road, there will be a cemetery on the right on a rock road.
-If you get confused stop in the dollar general and ask the cashier for directions to the Empire Quarry.
+If you get confused, stop in the dollar general and ask the cashier for directions to the Empire Quarry.
 They’ll know.
 Ha!

 RV Hall of Fame

 This was a great place!
 We really enjoyed it, and with the fact you can park and boondock/free camp in their parking lot for 2 days, it made it even more fun.